jtagxhub/jetpack-agx-build/README.md

        3.10 $ flash_kernel
              > flash kernel partition, valid for Xavier 3.11 $ update_kernel
-             > update kernel on device by scp, valid for Nano and TX2
+             > update kernel on device by scp, valid for Nano, TX1 and TX2

     4. How to use normally
        4.1 Initial setup
             After download files with Jetpack, run below commands to setup others:
                 $ . build/envsetup.sh
+                $ l4tout_setup
                 $ bspsetup
        4.2 Normally use
                 $ . build/envsetup.sh    --> this need to be run in any new shell